Organization of the Human genome

 sequences (cf. locus FLJ10143).

 Many of the these dispersed repeats are members of the Alu

-family, a 200~300 bp repeat dispersed many
+family, a 200~300 bp repeat dispersed as

 many hundreds of thousands of times across the genome.

 Although repetitive DNA is sometimes referred

 to as "junk DNA", this probably represents

 appears likely that repetitive elements assist in alternative

 splicing of exons to produce different

 transcripts with different properties from

-humans are able to function with so few genes..
+humans are able to function with so few genes.